-Thomas Paine was a political activist in the American and French Revolution who died in 1809.
+Thomas Paine was a political activist in the American and French Revolution who wrote The Rights of Man and died in 1809.

 His bones were brought to Salford in 1819 after publisher William Cobbett brought them back from America in the aftermath of the Peterloo Massacre – but the authorities wouldn’t let him bring them into Manchester.

 The first stop off of the procession was Bexley Square where there were performances from a live band and a choir.